-She might have missed it any other day, walked by in her usual haste, but it seemed as if all other sound has paused momentarily for this woman’s message to travel to Jessica’s ear.
+She might have missed it any other day, walked by in her usual haste, but it seemed as if all other sound had paused momentarily for this woman’s message to travel to Jessica’s ear.

 Like the lulling hiss of a snake, the word hit its mark, soft and swaying; Jessica turned briefly to meet the woman’s deep, black eyes.

 “Excuse me?
 Did you say something to me?”
-Jessica walked a few steps toward the woman, sitting on the steps of a large, crumbling brownstone.
+Jessica walked a few steps toward the woman, who was sitting on the steps of a large, crumbling brownstone.
 Two cats sat beside her, a gray and a black, and a mongrel of indiscernible breed lay at her feet, baring its left canine in uncommitted warning.
 She was a large woman, buried in several layers of multi-colored skirts and sweaters.
-And her hair, wiry, mottled black and gray, stuck out from underneath a lavender knitted beret in reaching spreads like shadowed coral.
+And her hair, wiry, mottled black and white, stuck out from underneath a lavender knitted beret in reaching spreads like shadowed coral.